Shazam (DC Comics): Supporting cast

-JSA member Captain Marvel briefly dates Courtney Whitmore aka Stargirl, and both her and Billy Batson are the same age, although she was attracted to Billy in his older form in the first place, without knowing his secret identity, and even kissed him.
-To outsiders, however, Captain Marvel is by all appearances a fully grown-up adult, and the relationship between Marvel and Stargirl draws criticism from Jakeem Thunder and Jay Garrick.
-After Garrick confronts them, Marvel decides to leave the JSA and Courtney, instead of revealing his secret to the team.
-Marvel later returns to the JSA and explains that the Wisdom of Solomon prevents him from revealing his secret identity.

 The current-continuity version of Shazam has a Shazam Family made up of his five foster siblings, with whom he shares his powers: Mary Bromfield, Freddy Freeman, Pedro Peña, Eugene Choi, and Darla Dudley.
 The latter three children were introduced in the Flashpoint miniseries as three of the six children sharing the powers of "Captain Thunder", and introduced into regular DC continuity with Justice League (vol. 2) #8 in 2012.
 Tawny was initially depicted as a magically charged zoo tiger in the Justice League backup stories.
 In the 2018–present ongoing Shazam! series, a more traditional version of Tawny is a resident of The Wildlands, a magical realm inhabited by anthropomorphic animals.

 The Marvel Family's other non-powered allies have traditionally included Dr. Sivana's good-natured adult offspring, Beautia and Magnificus Sivana.
 The 1970s Shazam! series also included Sunny Sparkle, the "nicest boy in the world."
 Jerry Ordway's 1990s Power of Shazam! series also introduced Billy's school principal, Miss Wormwood, and Mary's adoptive parents, Nick and Nora Bromfield.
 The New 52 reboot of Shazam! introduced the Shazam kids' foster parents, Victor and Rosa Vázquez.

+Romantic interests

+Cissie Sommerly

+Prior to Crisis on Infinite Earths, Billy was in an relationship with Cissie Sommerly, who was also the niece of Billy's boss at WHIZ Radio, Sterling Morris, and had a recurring role in the comics.
+Cissie returned in the 2025 ongoing the web-comic series, The Magical Mysteries of Shazam!, in which she runs a podcast funded by Fawcett High School.
+Similar to the Fawcett comics, Billy developed a crush on her.

+Courtney Whitmore

+Billy Batson and Courtney Whitmore in JSA (1999) #48.
+Art by Leonard Kirk.

+During the Princes of Darkness arc from Geoff Johns's JSA, team member Courtney Whitmore, aka Stargirl, discovered that Billy is the same age as her, which led to them briefly dating.
+To outsiders, however, Captain Marvel is by all appearances a fully grown-up adult, and the relationship between Marvel and Stargirl draws criticism from Jakeem Thunder and Jay Garrick.
+After Garrick confronts them, Marvel decides to leave the JSA and Courtney, instead of revealing his secret to the team.
+Marvel later returns to the JSA and explains that the Wisdom of Solomon prevents him from revealing his secret identity.